chiperific/promistasks/README.md

 # Task Manager with Google Tasks API Extension for Family Promise GR

 ## Construction Crew
-- Scenario: Tasklist deleted in Google, still exists in app.
+- Scenario: Tasklist deleted in Google, still exists in app:
+-- Needs to be removed from app

 - Mailgun still has settings